 If you choose to specialise in an area like Montessori Education – you are broadening the age groups you can work with.
 As a graduate in Montessori you can work with children aged 3-6 and 6-9 inclusively.
 The Montessori Education Higher Certificate in Arts course provides students with the relevant knowledge and skills to empower them to make a significant contribution within the highly acclaimed Montessori sector.
 The Montessori College AMI (Association Montessori Internationale) offers a full time three year course.
 At the end of year 3 you can work with children up to 12 years of age.
 This course is recognised by the Department of Education and Science for teaching in special primary schools for children with disabilities, as is the BA in Montessori Education in St Nicholas’s Montessori College in Dun Laoghaire.

-Portobello College also offers a number of different courses including certificate and diploma options with regard to Montessori training.
+Portobello Institute also offers a number of different courses including certificate and diploma options with regard to Montessori training.
 It is important to note that this specialised area of childhood education continues to grow in Ireland.
 With experience, many teachers set up their own schools, and there are good opportunities for trained Montessori teachers in the rest of Europe and the USA.

 Throughout their career, childcare and Early Years workers can undertake work-based vocational and professional qualifications and go on to do part-time or full-time degrees.
 With appropriate training and qualifications staff can become supervisors, managers, open their own business or become Early Years Specialists.
 Therefore the idea of progressing further in the field you are passionate about is always an attractive option professionally and financially.